 Highlands

 The Highlands region is located in the highlands of central and eastern Jalisco.
 The higher elevation and cooler climate of this region contribute to the slow maturation of agave, resulting in tequilas with fruity and floral notes.
-Tequilas from the Highlands are often described as more aromatic and vibrant, with a sweeter taste profile.
+Tequilas from the Highlands are often describe as more aromatic and vibrant, with a sweeter taste profile.

 Lowlands